Beach music: Revival: 1980s

-Influences and related genres
+1990s–present

 In a related trend, since the year 2000, there has been a steady increase in the popularity of Southern Soul, led by such R&B labels as Ecko and Malaco.
 These labels feature both original and new artists of "the old school", and sometimes turn out recordings aimed specifically at the beach/shag market.
 An example of this is "I'm in a Beach Music Mood" by Rick Lawson.
 In addition, at least one dedicated Beach act, General Johnson and the Chairmen of the Board, charted both nationally and internationally with their brand of Southern Soul - sometimes with songs that were not aimed specifically at the beach and shag market, such as "Three Women".
 In 1994.
 General Johnson released a beach music version of The Ramones' punk anthem "Rockaway Beach" as a duet with Joey Ramone as part of the collection "Godchildren of Soul."
 In its October 15, 2010 edition, the New York Times obituary for General Johnson referred to "beach music" as an "upbeat brand of rhythm and blues".

-Jimmy Buffett cites beach music as a major influence.
-His CD Beach House on the Moon was intended as an homage to the genre.
+Tropical country singer Jimmy Buffett cites beach music as a major influence.
+Buffett's follower Bob Baldwin(beach musician) delivered Buffett's-style vocal.
+The Landsharks performed Jimmy Buffett tribute show also.
+Buffett's CD Beach House on the Moon(1999) was intended as an homage to the genre.
 Though it featured The Tams, and for a while they toured with him as vocalists, the CD did not yield any tunes that were big hits with beach music fans.
 However, it may have been influential in popular country music.
 Since that release, there have been others by artists associated with Buffett that have had that "perfect shag beat" and a beach music feel to them.
-Some have become hits with shaggers, including "Drift Away" and "Follow Me" by Uncle Kracker, "Need You Now" by Lady Antebellum, "Why Don't We Just Dance" by Josh Turner, "Some Beach" by Blake Shelton, "Old Love Song" by the Zac Brown Band, and "When the Sun Goes Down" by Kenny Chesney.
+Some have become hits with shaggers, including "Drift Away" by Uncle Kracker, "Need You Now" by Lady Antebellum, "Bum Beach" by Josh Turner, "Some Beach" by Blake Shelton, and "Two Blue Chairs & You" by the Zac Brown Band.
+Alan Jackson & Jimmy Buffett, and Kenny Chesney ("No Shoes, No Shirt, No problems" 2003) gained hit on Hot country chart.
 Just as was the case with "Dancing, Shagging on the Boulevard" by Alabama in the 1990s, these country-flavored songs went over well on the dance floor regionally but did not please the more R&B oriented beach music fans.
 They did, however, impact the growing national "shag" dance scene to some degree.

 Pop and rock artists have also contributed to beach music in recent years.
 Among the most notable are Rod Stewart, Delbert McClinton, Elton John, The Rolling Stones, The Eagles, Phil Collins, Kelly Clarkson, Pharrell Williams, Robin Thicke, Bruno Mars, Charlie Puth, and Justin Timberlake, all of whom have had records that performed well on the regional beach music charts.
-Boz Scaggs had a concert at North Carolina.
+Boz Scaggs had a concert in North Carolina.
+Pablo Cruise and Little River Band performed at venues in coastal communities in the Southeast.